 Primary factors affecting exchange rate

 Many factors dictate foreign currency exchange rates.
 There’s an entire field of academic study dedicated to the topic.
-Suffice to say, it’s a bit too complex to cover in a single article.
+It’s a bit too complex to cover in a single article.
 For simplicity, we’ve listed 4 primary factors that drive currency exchange rates.

 1. Interest rates

-A nation’s central banks will dictate short-term interest rates, providing they follow a model of centralised banking.
+A nation’s central banks will dictate short-term interest rates, providing they follow a centralised banking model.
 This may vary from country to country.

-For example, in the U.S., the Federal Open Market Committee (FOMC) determines rates by vote.
+For example, the Federal Open Market Committee (FOMC) determines rates by a vote in the US.

 Regardless, monetary policy-makers have it in their power to set interest rates, often called the bank rate – this is the fixed rate charged on loans offered by central banks to commercial banks.

-Bank rate is not to be confused with rate of interest – the variable rate charged on loans offered by commercial banks to customers.
+The bank rate is not to be confused with the rate of interest – the variable rate charged on loans offered by commercial banks to customers.

-Bank rates are a fiscal tool used to influence inflation and deflation.
-Rate of interest is not determined by the central bank and has little bearing on the overall health of any given economy.
+Bank rates are a fiscal tool used to influence inflation and deflation, while the rate of interest has little bearing on an economy’s overall health.

 How does it work?